2 total views

 Get Started (pictorial steps below)

-- In a small bowl, mix the soya sauce, fish sauce, tomato ketchup, sugar, and pepper well till all the sugar dissolves.
+- In a small bowl, mix the soy sauce, fish sauce, tomato ketchup, sugar, and pepper well till all the sugar dissolves.
 Add that to the pork slices and mix well.
 Add the cornflour at this stage to the pork, mix well and marinate in the refrigerator for at least two hours.
-Overnight will also do.
+Overnight is best.

 - Heat the oil on in a non-stick frying pan or wok till very hot, add the pork and stir fry for at least 2 minutes till the pork is fully cooked.
 Add the garlic and stir for about 30 seconds.
 Then add water and stir till almost all of it has evaporated.
 Add 1 tablespoon of lemon juice and toss for about 10 seconds and remove the pan from the fire.